HilbertCurve/rage/roadmap.md

 - [ ] etc (as they come along)

 Audio:
-- [ ] Temporary rodio implementation
+- [x] Temporary rodio implementation
-- [ ] Sometime, shift to pure cpal implementation
+- [ ] Sometime, shift to pure cpal implementation (better portability)

 Physics: Main controller -> RigidBody factory.
 Collider is the component form of a RigidBody, and there's a 1-to-1 correspondence between created components and RigidBody's (to be managed by a custom drop() function).
 - [ ] Framework - set up the physics factory